Sr. Vice President of California Biotechnology company – Retention Agreement, Terms, Equity & Restrictive Covenants

 - Negotiating Executive Retention Agreement Terms to Protect Your Interests

 - A Change of Control Agreement Saves the Day When Your Company Is In Play

 - Change of control agreements – a quick guide for CEOs, CFOs, and other senior executives

-As a Boston employee retention agreement attorney, I assist C-Level and senior executives in retention and change of control situations making arrangements that protect them from harm and enable them to share in the benefits when corporate changes occur or are expected to occur.
+As an employee retention agreement attorney, I help C-suite and senior executives in retention and change of control situations making arrangements that protect them from harm and enable them to share in the benefits when corporate changes occur or are expected to occur.
 Contact me, your executive employment lawyer, at firstname.lastname@example.org or call 617-875-8665.